What If You Miss the Individual Health Insurance Enrollment Deadline?

-What happens if, after March 31, 2014, you decide you made a mistake not obtaining coverage and want to purchase it for the remainder of 2014?
-You could be well out of luck—that is, you may be unable to purchase individual non-group health insurance coverage for the rest of 2014, either through your state exchange or directly in the open market from a private insurer.
-This means you’ll have to bear all of your health costs for 2014 out of your own pocket.
-You’ll have to wait until the next open enrollment period to obtain individual coverage starting in 2015.
-The open enrollment period for 2015 coverage is scheduled to run from November 15, 2014 through January 15, 2015 (however, this could change).
+What happens if you decide that you made a mistake not obtaining coverage and want to purchase it for the remainder of the year?
+You could be well out of luck—that is, you may be unable to purchase individual non-group health insurance coverage for the rest of the year, either through your state exchange or directly in the open market from a private insurer.
+This means you’ll have to bear all of your health costs for the year out of your own pocket.
+You’ll have to wait until the next open enrollment period to obtain individual coverage starting the following year.

 Qualifying Life Events